Artist Event Series

 What is "natural" in a world where the human imprint is everywhere?

-In the new exhibition Unsettled Nature: Artists Reflect on the Age of Humans at the National Museum of Natural History, contemporary artists challenge viewers to think about the changes we make to our planet.
-Join us for a series of conversations with them on the power of art to illuminate our relationship with the natural world.
+In the past exhibition Unsettled Nature: Artists Reflect on the Age of Humans at the National Museum of Natural History, contemporary artists challenged viewers to think about the changes we make to our planet.
+This series of conversations with them addresses the power of art to illuminate our relationship with the natural world.

 On This Page: